By Paul Ellis, President of the ECHPOA, updated 8/27/2019.

-In 1973, board members of the ECHPOA purchased Outlot A (with the pond and Church Fork Creek) and Outlot B (with Elk Creek, the association building, and the horse corral) for unpaid taxes.
+Tatum-Reese Development Corporation purchased property “with all water rights” near Bailey Colorado, in about 1970, to begin the development of Elk Creek Highlands and Meadows subdivisions.
+On October 23, 1972, Tatum – Reese expressed a “commitment” … “to deed to the Association any and all water rights in Elk Creek”.
+In 1973, board members of the ECHPOA purchased Outlot A (2.4 acres with the pond and Church Fork Creek) and Outlot B (18.07 acres with Elk Creek, the association building, and the horse corral) for unpaid taxes.
 Tatum-Reese Development Corporation, the company that developed our community, had gone bankrupt and failed to pay taxes on the properties.
 I have not been able to find any water rights associated with the deeds for Outlot A, B or the entire community.

 In November 2016 the corral boarders began purchasing and hauling water in 50 gallon barrels from the Bailey Water & Sanitation District public spigot for $.25 per 10 gallons.
 In January 2017 the association purchased 2 x 500 gallon water tanks for corral water storage.
 In March 2017 a water flow meter was installed on the well pump to keep track and report water usage in the association building.
 In April 2017 the association purchased a 275 gallon water tank to increase hauling capacity.
 In May 2017 hoses and fittings continued to be improved.
 In July 2017 the association purchased a second 275 gallon water tank.

 In November 2016 we also began looking for natural springs that feed Church Fork Creek, water rights, and measured the pond to be 1.25 acres.
 In February 2017, after drilling through 18 inches of ice, we measured the water depth of the pond to be 12 feet.
 In July 2017 a staff gauge was installed at the outlet of the pond to keep track and report water levels.
 In August 2017 we began researching the cost of augmentation water.
 Headwater Authority of the South Platte (HASP) estimated $30,000 per acre foot, and we could loose up to 2 acre feet per year.
 Therefore, if we want to purchase water, using a one time fee, the water alone will cost $77,650.
 In addition we must measure, record, and report the water into and out of the pond.
-The measuring, recording, and reporting costs could be as low as $5,000 in its most rudimentary form but as high as $15,000 if we take it to the sophistication level that will eventually be required by the District 80 Water Commissioner.
+Installing mechanical water measuring equipment will cost about $6,150.
+Logging and reporting water measurements will cost about $10,850.
+Making the cost for the entire project, required by the District 80 Water Commissioner to come into compliance with state water law, will be about $94,650.
 Leasing the water, using an annual fee, would cost about 10% of the purchase fee, or $7,765 each and every year.
 We needed to identify how we could fund this huge expense as it is obvious that our current annual income and fixed expenses would make it impossible to pay for.

-In January we will begin working on obtaining other partners (grants) that might provide additional money.
-We will contact Trout Unlimited, Izaak Walton League of America, The Forest Service, and the Colorado Water Conservation Board.
-We will also continue working to obtain a 501C3, tax exempt status, which would help eliminate our property taxes and save the association about $1,000 a year.
-In addition, we will continue to accept donations and support letters.
+We are currently brain storming on ideas for fund raisers and we continue to accept donation money and support letters.
 (Click on text link to learn where to send and what to write.)
 Your support will help Save Our Pond.
 If all 360 property owners in the Elk Creek Highlands and Meadows subdivisions would donate just $111 each, one time only, we would achieve the total amount LWTFB and BCC is asking us to provide!
 In kind volunteer hours will also count towards the total needed.

 All of this work has taken many, many volunteer hours to perform!
-I would like to thank Tim Bradley, Sarah Bowman, Amy Bryne, Jeff DeBerry, Doug Druliner, Karen Ellis, Mike Felix, Lynda James, Ed Montgomery, Bryan Murphy, Ted Stein, Dale and Walt Wark, and apologize for anyone I missed.
+I would like to thank Tim Bradley, Sarah Bowman, Amy Bryne, Jeff DeBerry, Doug Druliner, Karen Ellis, Mike Felix, Lynda James, Ed Montgomery, Joe Morris, Bryan Murphy, Doug Tamminga, Ted Stein, Dale and Walt Wark, and apologize for anyone I missed.

 We will continue to update this page as we make progress.